photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

 # Video Transcoding

-*Note: This is contributed content.
-Click the edit link to perform changes and send a pull request.*
+*Note: This is contributed content intended for advanced users.
+If you find any errors or want to improve something, click :material-pencil: to make changes and send a pull request.*

 The encoder used by FFmpeg can be configured within your `docker-compose.yml` config file.